Deciding how to get around Ireland can be stressful.

 4. Budget will often be a decider

-Picking a way of getting around Ireland boils down to 3 things
+The best way of getting around Ireland boils down to 3 things

-Deciding how to get around in Ireland isn’t a decision to take lightly.
+Deciding how to get around Ireland isn’t a decision to take lightly.
 Your main mode of transport, where it be a car or a bus, is going to have a massive effect on your trip.